MaastrichtU-IDS/d2s-docs/docs/d2s-new-dataset.md

 ### Describe the dataset metadata

-You are encouraged to improve the metadata description of your dataset in `datasets/$dataset_id/metadata`.
+You are encouraged to improve the metadata description of your dataset by editing the 2 metadata files generated in `datasets/$dataset_id/metadata`.

 A dozen of metadata needs to be defined through SPARQL query for the summary of the dataset, and then each distribution.